btoll/benjamintoll.com/content/post/moving_home.md

 It's been irritating me for a little while about the vulnerability of my GPG and SSH keys on my laptop.
 For instance, if I'm at a coffee house and need to get in line for a refill, my laptop is exposed.
 Or, imagine I need to step outside to take a phone call.
 After all, I'm not that guy that annoys you with the boring details of my ultra-important phone conversation, so I go outside.
 So, I'll ask some stranger to "keep an eye on it" and take my chances.
 Not great.

 Well, last night it finally occurred to me to put my home directory on an encrypted flash drive and then mount it.
 I'm not sure what took me so long to come around to this, but I'm here now.
-Now, when ever I need to get up from my laptop, I'll simply take the USB drive with me.
+Now, whenever I need to get up from my laptop, I'll simply take the USB drive with me.
 I'm sticking it to you, man!

 I have an extra 16GB stick lying around.
 They're really cheap nowadays, so it's always feasible to have several on-hand.
 Let's look at the steps to do this.